 Combinatory logics and λ-calculi are

-tied to other nonclassical logics in various ways, one of which is
+connected to other nonclassical logics in various ways, one of which

 equivalent to proofs in various nonclassical logics; therefore, the question

 of decidability turns into the question of inhabitation.